fivetran/dbt_fivetran_log/README.md

 ## How do I use the dbt package?
 ### Step 1: Pre-Requisites
-- **Connector**: Have the Fivetran Platform connector syncing data into your warehouse.
+- At least one  Fivetran Platform connection syncing data into your destination.
 - **Database support**: This package has been tested on **BigQuery**, **Snowflake**, **Redshift**, **Postgres**, **Databricks**, and **SQL Server**.
 Ensure you are using one of these supported databases.

 #### Databricks Dispatch Configuration